2022-2023 LSUA Catalog

 To access the catalog on your phone’s web browser, use the address below:

-- Modification of BS Kinesiology (addition of General Kinesiology Concentration)
+- Modification of Bachelor of General Studies in Aviation Management

 This catalog represents the university’s current educational plans, offerings, and requirements.
 It does not constitute a contract that students accept when they register for courses or enroll at the university.
 The university reserves the right to change any provision, offering, or requirement at any time during a student’s period of study at the university.
 It further reserves the right to require a student to withdraw from the university for cause at any time.